Instagram-Worthy Architecture in St. Augustine

 One of the best showcases of Vernacular would come from the buildings constructed by the Timucua, a Native American tribe who first occupied the region.
 Centuries of knowledge regarding the local geography, climate patterns, and horticulture gave them a unique insight when it came to building in a way that was sustainable and strong.
 A replica of a Timucua village can be viewed at the Fountain of Youth Archaeological Park.
 You can also see this technique of weaving in the thatched roofs of the Conch House Marina Resort outdoor decks.
 Another vernacular practice was using coquina, a naturally found cement made from shells.
 Coquina is a building material used for Fort Matanzas, the Castillo, and other dwellings in St. Augustine.

-This article was written in October 2017 and has been updated with current information in November 2019.
+This article was written in October 2017 and has been updated with current information for 2020.